seannns/uni-notes/IFB102/Web.md

 Web Services
 	Can use different client programs, not just JS in broswer. eg. native machine code Send data over HTTP rather than web page.
+	Like a programming language library API
+	Allows programs to be exposed as services across the web. eg. RPi project downloading and displaying weather from website, use it to animate display

+State
+	Many web apps use a state, eg. remembering a user or cart Can be represented in different ways
+		Cookies - most reliable but can be turned off for security/privacy issues URL parameters